Collaboration Software

 Beeper Tackles iMessage Lock-In and Reinvents Consumer Chat Interop

-Discover Beeper, the universal chat app revolutionizing consumer chat interoperability by aggregating up to 15 popular messaging apps into one platform, including iMessage on Android, and learn about its innovative features and security measures.
+Discover Beeper, the universal chat app revolutionizing consumer chat interoperability by aggregating up to 15 popular messaging apps into one platform.

 You may have heard of Beeper.
 There’s a good chance you’re using it already.